Five Uses of Ficar in Portuguese that Every Brazilian Hears Daily

 And that’s true.
 My trustee dictionary lists more than twenty meanings.
 That’ll be a lot to take in in one sitting.

 These were the most common uses of “ficar”.
 My suggestion for you is this:

 Pay attention to how Brazilians speak.
 Active attention can help you greatly improve your listening comprehension and vocabulary acquisition.

 And of course, reading is the second-best thing you can do when you don’t have a Brazilian friend or teacher (and why don’t you have a teacher?) available to speak.

-That’s why would like to extend to you an invitation to join my daily read Brazilian Portuguese newsletter.
+That’s why would like to extend to you visit our Read Brazilian Portuguese website.